 How do you create a visually appealing product?

-In order to get such a business: product skills, business skills, technical skills and customer development skills.
-They DO things, they don’t talk, they don’t mentor.
+To get such a business: product skills, business skills, technical skills, and customer development skills.
+They DO things, they don’t talk, and they don’t mentor.
 They work next to you.
 No BS!

 Net Start-Up takes a break now.
 In 45 minutes, it continues.

-I will participate in the Start-Up Now section, in which Vlad will make a public demonstration about how teams of people can create an app in a very short time.
-I don’t know whether I will be able to blog because it has been announced as an event about very practical stuff.
+I will participate in the Start-Up Now section, in which Vlad will publicly demonstrate how teams of people can create an app in a short time.
+I don’t know whether I will be able to blog because it has been announced as an event about efficient stuff.
 Talk about it later.

 StartUp Now! workshop with Vlad Stan on mobile applications development

-In 90 minutes, teams made up of people who initially didn’t know each other found a business application on paper. it was great!
+In 90 minutes, teams made up of people who initially didn’t know each other found a business application on paper.
+It was great!
 The workshop was very interactive.
-Calin Fusu jokes: “is there someone who hasn’t heard Vlad’s workshop even if they didn’t participate at it?”.
+Calin Fusu jokes: “Is there someone who hasn’t heard of Vlad’s workshop even if they didn’t participate?”.
 I wrote about the idea my team developed here.

 All internet is moving now on platforms.
-Platforms are defined by identity, distribution, technologies, monetizations – all these are differences among them.
+Platforms are defined by identity, distribution, technologies, and monetizations – there are differences among them.

 “It’s O.K. in Romania to copy businesses from other countries.
-Don’t add uncertainty to the local market which is weak.
+Don’t add uncertainty to the weak local market.
 If you want to do something for Romania, don’t innovate!
-If you believe in you, you don’t go for Romania.
+If you believe in yourself, you don’t go for Romania.
 This is just out of mathematical considerations.
-The potential for profit is the market times the chances to have success.
-The entrepreneurs have to eliminate the risks.”.
+The profit potential is the market times the chances to have success.
+So the entrepreneurs have to eliminate the risks.”.

-Calin has a kind of uninteresting presentation, as usual, but I think it’s better than in 2004.
-Don’t get me wrong, I love Calin as an entrepreneur and business man, but his strongest point is not public speaking.
-Actually, even him didn’t really understand what he was speaking of.
+As usual, Calin has an uninteresting presentation, but I think it’s better than in 2004.
+Don’t get me wrong, I love Calin as an entrepreneur and businessman, but his most vital point is not public speaking.
+Actually, even he didn’t really understand what he was speaking of.

-Bogdan Secara – Owner @ Strategic Shift talks about the chimera gifted to the people by e-commerce.
-He has shared to everyone in the hall a small ticket with the question: “Why is comfort so important?”.
+Bogdan Secara – Owner @ Strategic Shift, talks about the chimera gifted to the people by e-commerce.
+He has shared a small ticket with everyone in the hall with the question: “Why is comfort so important?”.
 In his opinion, comfort is the simplest and most contextual state of good.
 The context is your own little universe, here and now.

-First, if you want to start a business in Romania, copy a working business model, and after that, change a little bit some things.
+First, if you want to start a business in Romania, copy a working business model, and after that, change some things a little bit.

 The state of good is actually a state of balance, of equilibrium.

-In order to reach comfort, you have to feel uncomfortable first with what you have in order to get a solution for the problems.
+To reach comfort, you must first feel uncomfortable with what you have to get a solution to the problems.
 One has to monetize the fact that there are a lot of people who want comfort now.

 Laura Mihailescu Marketing Coordinator, F64

 F64 is a growing business (from 5 to 120).
-Another great business based on people.
-A great place to feel at work like at home.
-The business has a very complex selection process.
+Another great company based on people.
+A great place to feel at work, like at home.
+The firm has a very complex selection process.

 Dragoş Vărşăndan Owner, The Liquorstore

 The story of a road to begin.
-He is a social drinker and a tester for all kinds of different drinks.
-He worked for Viva, TV Mania and TV Satelit.
-He dropped his managing position at Ringier in order to find his blue ocean strategy.
+He is a social drinker and a tester of different drinks.
+He worked for Viva, TV Mania, and TV Satelit.
+He dropped his managing position at Ringier to find his blue ocean strategy.
 He founded an online liquor store.
-He had an acquaintance who become an entrepreneur.
+He had an acquaintance who became an entrepreneur.
 This business started as a passion.

-After starting the business, he had a great opportunity that he got mainstream press coverage for his blog, to which then he attached an online store.
+After starting the business, he had a great opportunity that he got mainstream press coverage for his blog, to which he then attached an online store.
 November-December is a high season for drinks.
 Everyone wants something to drink.
-He couldn’t supply all the orders from customers.
+Unfortunately, he couldn’t supply all the orders from customers.

 After that, he made branded parties: Corporate Exit.

 In 11 months, 15.000 visitors.
 80% came through the Facebook pages of the publications where he writes.
-2 % rate of conversion.
-On average, the site makes about 200 euros a day sales.
-With his car, he makes most of the travels between the supplier and the customers.
-He was awarded for the best site on food and beverage at GPEC 2012 (Gala of the E-Commerce awards).
+With a 2 % rate of conversion.
+On average, the site makes about 200 euros a day in sales.
+With his car, he makes most of the travel between the supplier and the customers.
+He was awarded the best site on food and beverage at GPEC 2012 (Gala of the E-Commerce awards).
 He is fighting the lack of customers’ education.

-Luigi Meclea – Owner, Breslo talks about a social shopping platform, one of the biggest in Romania.
+Luigi Meclea – Owner of Breslo, talks about a social shopping platform, one of the biggest in Romania.